 As of the Record Date, the Corporation does not have the same individual serving as the Chair of its Board and its Principal Executive Officer.
-Mr. Wild is Executive Chairman of the Board.
-The Corporation believes that separation of the positions of Board Chair and Chief Executive Officer reinforces the independence of the Board in its oversight of the business and affairs of the Corporation.
+Mr. Wild is Chair and Executive Chairman of the Board.
+The Corporation believes that

-Commencing in 2021, the Board appointed Mr. Collard as the lead independent director of the Board to help reinforce the independence of the Board as a whole.
+Commencing in 2021, the Board first appointed Mr. Collard as the lead independent director of the Board to help reinforce the independence of the Board as a whole.
 On March 29, 2024, Mr. Collard was re-appointed as the lead independent director.
 The lead independent director is empowered to, among other duties and responsibilities, approve agendas and meeting schedules for regular Board meetings, preside over Board meetings in the absence of the Chair, preside over and establish the agendas for meetings of the independent directors, act as liaison between the Chair and the independent directors, approve information sent to the Board, preside over any portion of Board meetings at which the evaluation or compensation of the Chief Executive Officer is presented or discussed and, as appropriate upon request, act as a liaison to shareholders.
 In addition, it is the responsibility of the lead independent director to coordinate between the Board and management with regard to the determination and implementation of responses to any problematic risk management issues.
-As a result, the Corporation believes that the lead independent director is better positioned to build a consensus among directors and to serve as a conduit between the other independent directors and the Board Chair, for example, by facilitating the inclusion on meeting agendas of matters of concern to the independent directors.
+As a result, the Corporation believes that the lead independent director can help ensure the effective independent functioning of the Board in its oversight responsibilities.
+In addition, the Corporation believes that the lead independent director is better positioned to build a consensus among directors and to serve as a conduit between the other independent directors.

-Role of the Executive Chairman of the Board, Lead Director, and the Chief Executive Officer
+Role of the Executive Chairman of the Board, Lead Independent Director, and the Chief Executive Officer

-While the Board has not adopted written position descriptions for the Executive Chairman of the Board, the Lead Director or for the Chief Executive Officer of the Corporation, the roles of each are well established.
+While the Board has not adopted written position descriptions for the Executive Chairman of the Board, the lead independent director or for the Chief Executive Officer of the Corporation, the roles of each are well established.
 The responsibilities of Mr. Jason Wild, the Executive Chairman of the Board, include the efficient organization and operation of the Board.
 The Executive Chairman of the Board is also responsible for ensuring effective communication between the Board and management and that the Board effectively carries out its mandate.
-The Lead Director of the Board, as an independent director, provides leadership to the Board during in camera meetings, and otherwise where it may be inappropriate for the Executive Chairman, as the most senior representative of management of the Corporation, to discharge these responsibilities.
-The corporate objectives for which the Chief Executive Officer is responsible are determined by strategic and financial plans that are approved by the Board.
+The lead independent director of the Board, as an independent director, provides leadership to the Board during in camera meetings, and otherwise where it may be inappropriate for the Executive Chairman to do so.
+The Chief Executive Officer is the most senior member of management and is responsible for overseeing the day-to-day operations of the Company as determined by strategic and financial plans that are approved by the Board.